roots/sage/README.md

 * Make the initial commit `$ git commit -m "Initial commit"`
 * Push that commit to the new repo `$ git push`

+## Development Workflow

+* For each template, or chunk of work create a branch `$ git checkout -b Your-Branch-Name`
+* Add and commit your changes with a human readable description
+* Push the repo up to Git `$ git push --set-upstream origin Your-Branch-Name`
+* Create a pull request and add your peers to code review.

 *Enjoy the amazing starting point and have fun developing the custom theme for your client!*

+### Install the build tools

+Building the theme requires [node.js](http://nodejs.org/download/).
+We recommend you update to the latest version of npm: `$ npm install -g npm@latest`.

+From the command line:

+1. Install [gulp](http://gulpjs.com) and [Bower](http://bower.io/) globally with `$ npm install -g gulp bower`
+2. Navigate to the theme directory, then run `$ npm install`
+3. Run `$ bower install`

+You now have all the necessary dependencies to run the build process.

 Sage is a WordPress starter theme based on HTML5 Boilerplate, gulp, Bower, and Bootstrap Sass, that will help you make better themes.